jphaugla/awsDB2ToAuroraPostgres/README.md

 ### Setup VNC for db2inst1

-This is a very optional step but handy for using VNC type tools with db2inst1
+This is a very optional step but handy for using VNC type tools with db2inst1.
+Only do this if VNC was configured above

 * define port 2 for db2inst1
 ```bash